steverweber/salt_remote_shell/README.md

 Next steps
  - use salt as the communication transport vs directly using socket.
+   - perhaps can have salt create a socket file like /var/salt/minion_streams/minionid_pid.socket
- - creating salt-tty to automate accessing the shell
+ - creating salt-tty to automate standing and connecting to remote program stream
  - support terminal things like changing screensize, keyboard cmds like ctrl+c